jonathadv/simple-mock-server/README.md

 * Support to path variable like `/some/{variable}/path`
 * Code documentation
 * Test encoding support
-* Support to different responses to the same endipoint call (e.g., get 200 for two calls and 404 for the next one and so on)
+* Support to different responses to the same endpoint call (e.g., get 200 for two calls and 404 for the next one and so on)